-Proposals for small scale live-work development (new build or conversion), comprising of commercial space and living space will be supported subject to the following criteria:
+Proposals for small scale live-work development (new build or conversion) within the Village Boundary defined in Figure 2, comprising of commercial space and living space will be supported subject to the following criteria:

-- a) Have suitable independent access to both uses; - b) Have an appropriate level of off-road parking to serve both uses; - c) Operations carried out in live-work units will not impact adversely on residential amenity; - d) Be in reasonably accessible locations to service facilities by means other than a private vehicle; - e) In the case of conversions, the building should be of a permanent and substantial construction, structurally sound and capable of conversion without major rebuilding or extension; and - f) Have an adequate residential curtilage without having a detrimental impact on the building and its rural setting.
+- a) Have independent access to both uses; - b) No on-road parking requirement will be generated; - c) Work carried out in live-work units will not impact adversely on residential amenity; - d) In the case of conversions, the building should be of a permanent and substantial construction, structurally sound and capable of conversion without major rebuilding or extension; and - e) Have an adequate residential curtilage without having a detrimental impact on the building and its rural setting.

-5.9 Many residents currently run a business from home or are employed through a home based business5.
+5.9 Many residents currently run a business from home or are employed through a home-based business.
 This Plan aims to encourage this.
 Self-employment helps the viability of the local economy and home working reduces outward commuting and unnecessary private car journeys.
 Mixed use schemes where an occupier can work and live within the same planning unit has the benefit of removing the necessity to travel to work and therefore such schemes are a relatively sustainable form of development that would otherwise not be supported in rural locations.